 While it is web-based, the look-and-feel of the tool is a little dated, so if aesthetics is your thing it might not be a perfect fit.
 Additionally, the focus on Malaysia may limit some of the functionality, especially from a payroll perspective, for users in other countries.

 Zenefits is one of the most full-featured free HR products on the market, and with millions in venture-backing has been able to build a really cool, clean tool.
-Their business model also means the system is likely to remain free forever, no matter what size team you have.
+Its business model also means the system is likely to remain free forever, no matter what size team you have.

-That said, the company has experienced some volatility recently, with accusations of improper regulatory compliance, and the departure of their CEO.
-Additionally, some users say it can be challenging to perform certain tasks in the software, like creating org charts or pulling employee health data.
+Some users say it can be challenging to perform certain tasks in the software, like creating org charts or pulling employee health data.

 With one of the more modern user interfaces among the open source contenders, iceHRM comes across as eminently easy-to-use.
 It covers leave management, time and attendance tracking, employee information, and document upload, as well as the ability to download reports in .CSV format.
 Robust issue support also helps to make this a strong open source option.